 By the time Scott arrived in Illinois, the conflict had come to a close with the army's victory at the Battle of Bad Axe.
 Also known as the Bad Axe Massacre, it was a battle between Sauk (Sac) and Meskwaki (Fox) Indians and United States Army regulars and militia that occurred on August 1st and 2nd of, 1832.
 This final battle of the Black Hawk War took place near present-day Victory, Wisconsin.

 BLACK HAWK WAR TREATY NEGOTIATIONS.

 Fort Armstrong was abandoned by federal troops on May 4, 1836, but continued in use by militia until 1845.
 The remains of the old fort were destroyed by fires in 1855 and 1859.

 |The historical reconstruction of Fort Armstrong, a three-story blockhouse on the U.S. Army's Rock Island Arsenal Island.|

 THE TREATY OF FORT ARMSTRONG.

-By Article V, the United States agreed to pay to Farnham & Davenport, Indian traders, at Rock Island, $40,000 to satisfy their claims against said tribes for articles furnished them.
+By Article V, the United States agreed to pay to Farnham & Davenport, Indian traders at Rock Island, $40,000 to satisfy their claims against said tribes for articles furnished to them.

 By Article VI, the United States, at the request of said confederated tribes, agreed to grant by patent, in fee simple, to Antoine Le Claire, interpreter, a part Indian, one section of land opposite Rock Island and one section at the head of the first rapids above said Island within the country herein ceded by the Sacs and Foxes.